 Let me introduce myself and family

 My name is Angie Tolpin and I am the founder and writer here at Courageous Mom.
-I’m Christ follower, a wife, and a homeschooling mom of seven.
+I’m Christ follower, a wife, and a homeschooling mom of eight.

-I began writing on my previous blogs back in 2008 on marriage, motherhood, mentoring and faith, but recently felt challenged by the Lord to embrace the season of life I am in as an Aspiring Titus 2 Woman of God and start this website, Courageous Mom with the soul purpose of encouraging sisters in Christ to be intentional mothers.
+I began writing on my previous blogs back in 2008 on marriage, motherhood, mentoring and faith, but felt challenged by the Lord to embrace the season of life I am in as a Titus 2 Woman of God and start this website, Courageous Mom, with the soul purpose of encouraging sisters in Christ to be intentional mothers.

 Mothering is hard at times and biblical mothering is getting harder and harder in this culture.
 What is needed is bold women willing to speak truth and challenge one another to stay on the narrow road as we raise the next generation.